jpaulorio/password_crack/README.md

 To build the parallel version on Mac just:

-gcc password-crack-parallel.c -o password-crack-parallel -framework OpenCL
+gcc password-crack-parallel.c -o bin/password-crack-parallel -framework OpenCL

 To build the serial version on Mac just:

-gcc password-crack.c -o password-crack -framework OpenCL
+gcc password-crack.c -o bin/password-crack -framework OpenCL

-Just run the generated binaries and enter the password to be "cracked" when requested.
+Just run the generated binaries inside bin directory and enter the password to be "cracked" when requested.